smitwaman/fastapi-server/Azure and Github configuration.md

 # fastapi-server
-Demo Server

-In this demo we are deploying fasyapi server
-For deploying "Hello world" on it using Github CICD pipeline.
+In this demo we are deploying fasyapi server, For deploying "Hello world" on it using Github CICD pipeline.

 Step to achieve this target